CanevottiAlessia/Streamlit-miR-RF/README.md

 If you use this resource, please cite the accompanying manuscript:

-> *...*, year.
+> *Authors*. *Title*. *Journal*, year. (to be updated)

 ---

 ## Notes

-* The application is designed as a **supporting resource** to the manuscript and reflects the same thresholds and classification criteria.
+* The application is intended as a **companion resource** to the manuscript and reflects the same thresholds and classification criteria.
-* Users are encouraged to apply their own filtering strategies depending on their specific biological or clinical research question.
+* Users are encouraged to apply filtering strategies appropriate to their research goals (e.g., prioritizing structural robustness for functional studies vs. relaxing constraints for exploratory expression surveys).

 ---